melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > }
 > ```

-Defining these functions with *semantic* names, or names that describe what it does, is a type of *design pattern* called the ***Facade* pattern** because of how the complexity *behind* it is hidden by the name while still providing context as to it's purpose.
+Declaring these functions with *semantic* names, or names that describe what it does, is a type of *design pattern* called the ***Facade* pattern** because of how the complexity *behind* it is hidden by the name while still providing context as to it's purpose.

 > ```js
 > const pickOutfit = (wardrobe, stars, ...etc) => {